 One of the things that held me back from 3D printing for so long was learning what tools I needed and how to use them.
-It’s relatively easy to print things once you have a design: Shapeways, Thingiverse, and UPS will print your designs, or you can buy a printer for about as much as a really good table saw and accessories.
+It’s relatively easy to print things once you have a design: Shapeways, Thingiverse, and UPS will print your designs, your local library may have printers for you to use, or you can buy a printer for a few hundred dollars.

 As part of my Dog Bed Weight Scale project, I recently learned how to design and print stuff, using Open Source software.
 All you need to get started is a little software, a little expertise, and patience.